-First, you’ll want to take a look at your existing business loans and the details of each, including the outstanding amount, the lender, the interest rate, the maturity date, and the payment schedule.
+Look at your existing business loans and the details of each, including the outstanding amount, the lender, the interest rate, the maturity date, and the payment schedule.

-At this point, you’re ready to actually look for the right business debt consolidation loan for you.
+At this point, you’re ready to look for the right business debt consolidation loan for you.
 You can start with the top options on our list and consider which loan product and lender will work best for your business.

 For example, the new loan might also have a much longer term, which means you’ll end up paying more in interest over time.
 Additionally, consolidating your business debt into one loan also means you’ll be paying interest on interest—you’ll be paying compounded interest with your new loan on top of the initial interest you owed.